willhk10/RobotArm/README.md

 ## Progress made -

 * We congregated at William's house again to continue working on our arm.
-* Continued work on OnShape and Circuit Python
+* Continued work on OnShape and Circuit Python.
-* Wired up our LCD Screen and our Rotary Encoder.
+* Mr. H gave us the idea to use a rotary encoder to make our project easier to use and less complicated for the user.
+#* This would

 <img src="JaiAlai.jpg" width="700px" />
 This is the inspiration for the "hand" of our arm.